Birches, Robert Frost

 And climb black branches up a snow-white trunk

 Toward heaven, till the tree could bear no more,

 But dipped its top and set me down again.

 That would be good both going and coming back.

 One could do worse than be a swinger of birches.

 Let’s not let reality overtake us too long.
 As truth breaks in so should fairytale.
 At least every now and then.

 Rustic Birthday Party In The Woods

 We had the most incredible rustic birthday party in the woods for Titus.
 The boys ran around doing whatever boys do in the woods while Pat and I prepared a hearty pasta dish and set out this lovely cake.
-We have been celebrating Titus’ birthday in the woods every year for the last four years which probably make this our longest running family tradition.
+We have been celebrating Titus’ birthday in the woods every year for the last four years which probably makes this our longest-running family tradition.
 That and Hobbit Feast.
-Which is exactly as it sounds – the boys just get to eat all day and play games… anyway.
+Which is exactly as it sounds… anyway.
 This year Titus’ only request was a magnificently moist and decadent chocolate cake.

 Buttermilk brined chicken with pappardelle and roasted garlic parmesan cream sauce